UKPLab/framenet-tools/docs/source/index.rst

 ..
-Framenet Tools documentation master file, created by sphinx-quickstart on Mon Aug 26 13:22:55 2019.
+Framenet Tools documentation master file
-   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 Framenet Tools's: A summarization of the SRL process
 ====================================================